thefrontside/frontside.com/src/blog/2022-03-03-backstage-tutorial-plugin-tests-interactors.md

 ## What you'll be testing

-I created a calculator Backstage plugin using Material UI to use as an example for this tutorial.
+I created a Backstage plugin calculator with Material UI to use as an example for this tutorial.
 It features a 'classic calculator' with a button-based UI and a 'text-based calculator' which relies on a text field for input:

 ![A gif showing the calculator demo](/img/2022-backstage-interactors/demo.gif)

 The calculator doesn't do anything exciting, so we won't go over the implementation details.
 You can have a look at the [whole code in this repository](https://github.com/jorgelainfiesta/backstage-calculator-plugin-tutorial).

-## Set up

-### Set up Cypress
+## Set up Cypress and Interactors

 By default, Backstage sets up new plugins with Jest.
 Jest can help you with unit tests, but integration tests have significant performance problems due to the DOM virtualization.

-Thus, I recommend using Cypress for your plugin's integration tests, which Backstage uses too to test the instance as a whole.
+Thus, I recommend using Cypress for your plugin's integration tests, which Backstage uses as well to test the instance as a whole.

-I won't cover Cypress in much detail because you probably already have it set up for your Backstage instance, so it's better to apply those configurations and practices to your plugins too.
+I won't cover Cypress in much detail because you probably already have it set up for Backstage.
+All you need to do is apply those configurations and practices to your plugins too.

-There's only two Interactors-specific settings to consider.
+There's actually only two Interactors-specific settings to consider.
 First, make sure you're importing `@interactors/with-cypress` in your plugin's `cypress/support/index.ts` file.
 Secondly, adjust your eslint settings to accommodate Interactor's assertions in your plugin's cypress directory:

 ```json
 {